shonizamir/NLP-Project/README.md

 ######
 "good outputs" contains a few good results we got from running the model
 ######
-"bad output" contains an example of a bad result
+"bad outputs" contains an example of a bad result